Shell-to-shell ionization cross sections of antiprotons, H$^{+}$, He$^{2+}$, Be$^{4+}$, C$^{6+}$ and O$^{8+}$ on H, He, Li, Be, B, C, N, O, F, Ne, P, S and Ar neutral atoms: Abstract

 \section{Abstract}

-Total ionization cross sections of H, C, N, O, P and S neutral atoms by impact of antiprotons, H$^{+}$, He$^{2+}$, Be$^{4+}$, C$^{6+}$ and O$^{8+}$. were calculated using the CDWEIS (continuum distorted wave -Eikonal Initial state) theoretical method.
+Total ionization cross sections of H, \ He, Li,\ Be, B, C, N, O, F, Ne, P S and Ar neutral atoms by impact of antiprotons, H$^{+}$, He$^{2+}$, Be$^{4+}$ , C$^{6+}$ and O$^{8+}$. were calculated using the CDWEIS (continuum distorted wave -Eikonal Initial state) theoretical method.
 Cross section depending on of initial the quantum numbers $n$ and $l$ are reported in Tables for a range of impact energies covering from 100 keV/amu to 10 MeV/amu

-Total ionization cross sections of H, C, N, O, P and S neutral atoms by impact of $\overline{p}$ (antiprotons), H$^{+}$, He$^{2+}$, Be$^{4+}$, C$ ^{6+}$ and O$^{8+}$. were calculated using the CDWEIS (continuum distorted wave -Eikonal Initial state) theoretical method.
+Total ionization cross sections of\ H, \ He, Li,\ Be, B, C, N, O, F, Ne, P, S and Ar neutral atoms by impact of $\overline{p}$ (antiprotons), H$^{+}$, He $^{2+}$, Be$^{4+}$, C$^{6+}$ and O$^{8+}$. were calculated using the CDW-EIS (continuum distorted wave -Eikonal Initial state) theoretical method.
 The total ionization cross section of an electron in the $nlm$ initial state, due to the interaction with a projectile of charge $Z_{P}$ and impact velocity $v$, is given by the four-dimensional integral

 where $T_{\overrightarrow{k},nlm}(\overrightarrow{E},\overrightarrow{\eta })$ is the transition matrix as a function of is the component of the momentum transfer $\overrightarrow{\eta }$ perpendicular to the incident velocity $ \vec{v}.\ $In our theoretical treatment we expand our final continuum wave function on the target atom in the usual form